Are you wondering how to analyze a character in a story? Character analysis is an important skill to learn. Learn more in this article.

 The first thing you should do is identify whether you have a dynamic or static character.
 This should not take you very long if you have already read the book.
 If you are dealing with a static character, you have a character that does not change much throughout the work.
 If you have a dynamic character, you have a character that changes a lot as the work unfolds.

 You may want to look at the individual body paragraph because they will help you perform a character analysis outline.
-In many cases, it is easier to analyze a static character because they will not change over the course of the story.
+In many cases, it is easier to analyze a static character because it will not change over the course of the story.
 On the other hand, static characters can still have a lot of nuances in them.

 It can take a long time to analyze a dynamic character because that character changes during the book or story.
 If you already have some idea of how the character changes, you may want to write a character analysis outline.
 That way, you can fill in the outline as you go through the rest of the story.
+You might also find our explainer on how to research books helpful.

 Step 2: Determine the Character’s Role in the Story